-Conceptualized by owner Adrian Niman and developed by Executive Chef Lia Caufin alongside Head Chef Graham Gibbs, the menu draws from Toronto’s multicultural culinary landscape.
+Conceptualized by owner Adrian Niman and shaped alongside SARA’s founding vision with Adam Minster, the format reflects a belief that tasting menus should feel accessible and repeatable rather than reserved for special occasions.
+Developed by Executive Chef Lia Caufin and Head Chef Graham Gibbs, the menu draws from Toronto’s multicultural culinary landscape.
 The experience begins with smaller, flavour-forward bites before moving into composed savoury courses built on bold combinations.
 Dishes evolve seasonally, incorporating new ingredients and ideas while reintroducing select favourites.
 An optional wine pairing, created by Wine Director Merrin McHugh, complements the progression with a focus on sustainable, low-intervention wines from small producers.

 Designed by Odami studio, the 50-seat, two-level space supports the experience through its layout and materiality.
 Curved walls, textured surfaces, and warm lighting create an intimate atmosphere, while an upstairs vaulted ceiling and sweeping banquette encourage communal dining.
-The result is a cohesive environment where food, space, and service align to support a more immersive and considered dining format.
+The result is a cohesive environment where food, space, and service align to support a more immersive dining format that reflects where Toronto’s dining scene is heading.

 Tasting Menu Evolutions